ox-harris/CodelessUi/README.md

-# CodelessUi - a standards compliant, DOM-based PHP template engine.
+# CodelessUi - standards compliant, template engine for PHP.

-CodelessUi is a PHP template engine for HTML.
-It facilitates the separation of presentation code (HTML) from application code (PHP).
-It helps you associate contents from inside your application to individual elements in a HTML template.
-You can even do more; it is actually built for anything template.

-Note one difference from other template engines like Twig and Smarty: CodelessUi is not syntax-based; it is DOM-based.
-This means that there is no syntax to learn - not even one!

-## Consider an example - and compare
+CodelessUi is a fully-featured template engine for PHP.
+It facilitates the globally-held standard of code separation in application building.
+It helps you dynamically render application content on templates without mixing application codes (PHP) with presentation codes (HTML).

+  *  This code separation brings about cleaner and more maintainable code - the same reason why you do not mix CSS styles with HTML.
+  *  And on the critical side, you avoid all the security issues associated with using PHP codes on HTML templates.

+Furthermore, CodelessUi brings all the ease and fun to your code, and a whole lot of new possibilities!

+Compare CodelessUi with Smarty

 ### Samrty - (from smarty.net):